 Swaps Risk.
 A Fund may use swaps to enhance returns and manage risk.
 A Fund's use of swaps involves risks different from, or possibly greater than, the risks associated with investing directly in securities and other traditional investments.
 These risks include (i) the risk that the counterparty to a derivative transaction may not fulfill its contractual obligations; (ii) risk of mispricing or improper valuation; and (iii) the risk that changes in the value of the derivative may not correlate perfectly with the underlying asset, rate or index.
 Derivative prices are highly volatile and may fluctuate substantially during a short period of time.
 Such prices are influenced by numerous factors that affect the markets, including, but not limited to: changing supply and demand relationships; government programs and policies; national and international political and economic events, changes in interest rates, inflation and deflation and changes in supply and demand relationships.
-Trading derivative instruments involves risks different from, or possibly greater than, the risks associated with investing directly in securities.
-Derivative contracts ordinarily have leverage inherent in their terms.
+Trading derivative contracts ordinarily have leverage inherent in their terms.
 The low margin deposits normally required in trading derivatives, including futures contracts, permit a high degree of leverage.
 Accordingly, a relatively small price movement may result in an immediate and substantial loss to a Fund.
 The use of leverage may also cause a Fund to liquidate portfolio positions when it would not be advantageous to do so in order to satisfy its obligations or to meet collateral segregation requirements.
-The use of leveraged derivatives can magnify a Fund's potential for loss and, therefore, amplify the effects of market volatility on a Fund's share price.
+The use of leverage derivatives can magnify a Fund's potential for loss and, therefore, amplify the effects of market volatility on a Fund's share price.